 Your donations fuel our retail operations and provide new opportunities for reuse.
 When community members, like you, shop at Resource Central, they are taking part in a mission that impacts our environment and our culture.
-The reselling, reusing, and upcycling of your items keeps over three million pounds of materials from landfills each year.
+The reselling, reusing, and upcycling of your items keep over three million pounds of materials from landfills each year.
 By donating your reusable material, you are helping Resource Central save the equivalent of 91 acres of lumber from harvest yearly!
-Your donation is also tax deductible, it’s a win-win!
+Your donation is also tax-deductible, it’s a win-win!
 (We are also the go-to place to donate your tools.)

 Expand any of the listings below to learn more about what makes a great donation to Resource Central and an important contribution to a more sustainable community.